Sanskar-Adhikari-360/POKEDEX/README.md

 ### What is this about?
-This is my attmpt to create a simple Pokedex like Website for all the Pokemon nerds out there
+This is my attempt to create a simple Pokedex like Website for all the Pokemon nerds out there
 ___
 Websites like [Pokemon DB](https://pokemondb.net/) , [Bulba Garden] (https://bulbagarden.net) and [Serebii](https://www.serebii.net/) Have been a huge inspiration for this project
 ___